-This isn’t the first time I am writing an article about goal setting.
-In a previous article I discussed how to set SMART goals.
-Then yet again in another article I broke down The GROW Model process used by life coaches to help their clients set effective goals.
+This isn’t the first time I’m writing an article about goal setting.
+In a previous article, I discussed how to set SMART goals.
+Then yet again in another article, I broke down The GROW Model process used by life coaches to help their clients set practical goals.

-The above two topics are certainly valuable and will provide you with some tremendous insights about what it takes to set effective goals.
+The above two topics are undoubtedly valuable and will provide you with tremendous insights about what it takes to set useful goals.
 However, there is a little more to goal setting that is still yet to be discussed.
-In fact, there are critical elements for goal setting that are easily overlooked that we will address within this article.
+In fact, there are critical elements for goal setting that are easily overlooked that we will address in this article.

-With these elements in place you will be able to generate enough momentum moving forward to achieve your goal.
+With these elements in place, you will be able to generate the momentum you need to achieve your goals.
 Without these elements in place, you may struggle to even get started.

-Let’s break down the elements of effective goal setting into five distinct steps.
-We’re combining two of the steps from the above graphic into one single step.
+Let’s now, break down the elements of effective goal setting into five distinct steps.

-Let me put this another way: If you follow these five steps to the letter you will effectively cover all your bases.
+Let me put this another way: If you follow these five steps as outlined here, you will effectively cover all your bases.
 In other words, you will put in place all the necessary pieces on your chessboard to help you checkmate your goal.

-Now of course there are no guarantees because you still need to do the necessary work to bring your goal to fruition, but what you will find is that you will experience far less resistance moving forward, and this will help you to effectively generate the momentum you need to pursue your goal with more freedom.
+Now, of course, there are no guarantees.
+You still need to do the necessary work to bring your goal to fruition.
+However, you will likely experience far less resistance by following this process.
+Subsequently, this will help you to generate the momentum you need to pursue your goal with more freedom and purpose.

 Your first step is to get very clear about what it is you would like to achieve.